 For those with a group of friends, this hotel is surely the hotel to stay in.
 Also located on level 18 with the Instagram pool, is a pool table, table tennis table, and carom for guests’ use.
 While couples may not find this appealing, we see how millennials might enjoy a great time at level 18.
 Note that the view while playing a game of pool is also amazing.
 We enjoyed looking out towards the Singapore Sports Hub while at the pool table.

 Located on the same floor once again is the hotel’s gym.
 Fully equipped with weights and treadmills, towels are also provided, so expats can perspire a little after a hard day’s work.

 Not many might know, but the hotel also has another swimming pool on level 6.
-It offers guests yet another fantastic view of this city, this time facing Suntec City and Pan Pacific Singapore (check out our amazing time spent at Pan Pacific Singapore here!).
+It offers guests yet another fantastic view of this city, this time facing Suntec City and Pan Pacific Singapore.
 In our opinion, it is also the “proper pool” where guests can actually swim laps.
-Not to say that you cannot do that on level 18, but we feel that with less distractions, this pool is more conducive for such sporting activities.
+Not to say that you cannot do that on level 18, but we feel that with fewer distractions, this pool is more conducive for such sporting activities.
 You will also be pleased to find out that this is an infinity pool, and it is relatively peaceful in the mornings (we checked with the staff).
-When we headed over around 10am, we only saw three groups of guests there, leaving plenty of space for us to take pictures and pose for Instagram.
+When we headed over around 10 am, we only saw three groups of guests there, leaving plenty of space for us to take pictures and pose for Instagram.